 I first met Rabbi David in 2005 at the JCC Manhattan, a year before Romemu was created and I was fortunate to be at our first service in March 2006.

 As a spiritual seeker, it was an incredibly powerful, heartening and enriching experience for me when I discovered a spiritual community that I could call home.

 I was inspired to join the Romemu board and served in that capacity for a year before applying for and becoming the second Executive Director in 2009.
 I was honored to serve in that capacity for 18 months and then became the first Director of Development, Membership and Outreach.

 I held that position for 2½ years, during which I helped Romemu grow from a congregation with less than 200 members to its current community of over 500 families.
-I was humbled and honored to be recognized for my efforts at last year’s Gala.
+I am humbled and honored to have made contributions to this organization and community.

 I am also active with other Jewish Renewal organizations, currently finishing up my tenure on the ALEPH board, as well as other social justice non-profits, including the Social Venture Network, Zen Peacemaker Community and Common Fire Foundation.

 I have had a long and exciting journey at Romemu and look forward to serving the community in new ways.
 Of particular interest to me is continuing to strengthen relationships with our donors, serving as an ambassador when attending conferences and events to introduce Romemu to new individuals and organizations and participating in new member orientations.